If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-Muskegon Charter Township is a suburb of Grand Lakes, and is ranked the suburb with the lowest cost of living in Michigan.
-Schools are highly rated, and the area offers plenty of amenities, making it a great place for families to settle.
-The median home value is much lower than the national average at $82,700.
+Muskegon Charter Township is a suburb of Grand Lakes, and Niche ranks it in third place on its list of suburbs with the lowest cost of living in Michigan.
+The median home value is much lower than the national average at $93,400.
 With that, plus property taxes of 1.48% in Muskegon County, it makes sense why 83% of residents own their homes.
 There are plenty of family-friendly amenities and highly rated schools, offering residents plenty to like about this suburb.

-Bay City is on Saginaw Bay, Lake Huron and is ranked 20th among suburbs with the lowest cost of living in Michigan.
-It offers above-average schools, plus plenty of parks and waterfront activities for its 33,463 residents.
-There's a likely reason why 69% of its residents own their homes: the median home value is an affordable $67,100, and property taxes are 1.62% in Bay County, according to TaxRates.org.
+Bay City is on Saginaw Bay, Lake Huron, and is ranked 17th among suburbs with the lowest cost of living in Michigan.
+It offers above-average schools, plus plenty of parks and waterfront activities for its 33,167 residents.
+There's a likely reason why 68% of its residents own their homes: The median home value is an affordable $66,800, and property taxes are 1.63% in Bay County, according to Tax-rates.org.

-Located in central Michigan, Midland has a population of 41,963, comprised of many families and young professionals.
-Homes have a median value of $146,800, $39,700 lower than the national average.
-With a combination of low crime rates, top-rated public schools, a diverse mix of residents, and plenty of amenities, it makes sense that about 64% of residents own their homes.
-Midland County charges an average of 1.47% in property taxes, lower than in most of the state.
+Located in central Michigan, Midland has a population of 41,920, comprised of many families and young professionals.
+Homes have a median value of $150,400, which is much lower than the national average.
+With a combination of low crime rates, highly rated public schools, a diverse mix of residents, and plenty of amenities, it makes sense that 65% of residents own their homes.
+Midland County charges an average of 1.47% in property taxes, lower than in much of the state.

 If you want to uncover more about the best mortgage lenders for low rates and fees, our experts have created a shortlist of the top mortgage companies.
 Some of our experts have even used these lenders themselves to cut their costs.

 Our Mortgages Experts